DevOps8012/docker-ubuntu16-blobfuse/README.md

-As documented in the `Makefile`, there are (at least) three different ways to handle the environment variables:
+As documented in the `Makefile`, there are (at least) three different ways to handle these environment variables:

-* If the calling shell already has the proper environment variables set, simply naming them via the `-e` flag to `docker run` will include their values automatically:
+* If the calling shell already has the proper environment variables set, simply naming them via the `-e` flag to `docker run` will safely pass in their values automatically:
 ```
 ENV = \